zzxwill/odps/intl.en-US/User Guide/SQL/DDL SQL/Lifecycle of table.md

 ## Modify lifecycle of table {#section_u1v_dz1_wdb .section}

-MaxCompute provides the function to manage data lifecycle so that user can release storage space and simplify data recycling flow.
+MaxCompute provides a function to manage data lifecycle so that user can release storage space and simplify the data recycle flow.

 **Statement format:**